zedlopez/ifm/Writing with Inform.md

 then it creates a man, gives him the name Bond, but places him initially off-stage – not in any room, that is, but available to be brought into play later on, like an actor who is not needed until Act II.

-"There" also provides a useful way to test what exists:
+`There` also provides a useful way to test what exists:

 	if there is a woman in the Summerhouse, ...